tensor2023/Awesome-Computational-Imaging/_sources/chapters/Chapter02_NeRF/Chapter02_NeRF.md

 The integral is numerically estimated using stratified sampling and quadrature.

 Further improvements include:
-- **Positional encoding**: mapping coordinates to a higher dimensional space with sinusoidal functions to better represent high-frequency details,
+- Positional encoding: mapping coordinates to a higher dimensional space with sinusoidal functions to better represent high-frequency details,
-- **Hierarchical volume sampling**: using a coarse-to-fine strategy to focus computational effort where density is high.
+- Hierarchical volume sampling: using a coarse-to-fine strategy to focus computational effort where density is high.

 Because the entire rendering process is differentiable, the network can be optimized end-to-end using only RGB images and known camera poses.